faister/msiotcloudworkshopau/README.md

   - [Giesecke+Devrient (G+D) SIV Gateway with Azure IoT Edge](https://github.com/faister/msiotcloudworkshopau/blob/master/doc/sivgateway.md)
 * [Build custom Azure IoT Edge modules](https://github.com/faister/iot-workshop) to connect a sensor like TI Sensor Tag and perform  edge processing
 * Connect to process control systems and [publish OPC nodes/PLC tags to IoT Hub](https://github.com/faister/connectedfactory/blob/master/README.md#opc-ua-integration) using OPC UA Publisher on the edge
+* [Learn](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-translator) how to make the IoT DevKit as a language translator by using Azure Cognitive Services.
+It records your voice and translates it to English text shown on the DevKit screen.
+* [Learn](https://docs.microsoft.com/en-us/azure/iot-dps/how-to-connect-mxchip-iot-devkit#start-the-devkit) how to configure the IoT DevKit in order to make it automatically register to IoT Hub using the Device Provisioning Service (DPS).
+> Borrow a MXChip IoT Devkit from one of your friendly workshop proctors
 * Bring-your-own-IoT-scenario and we will try our best to guide how you build it using Azure IoT services

 ### SaaS Hack Lab